Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

-A renowned result of Wirsing \cite{Wirsing61}, which verified a conjecture of \Erdos{}, states that any multiplicative function taking only the values $-1$ and $1$ has a mean value.
-This result is widely known as Wirsing's mean value theorem.
-A natural extension thereof, which follows from the more general mean value theorem of \Halasz{} \cite{Halasz68}, asserts that actually any finitely generated multiplicative function taking values in $S^1$ has a mean value.
-This special case of \Halasz{}' mean value theorem, and therefore also Wirsing's mean value theorem, follows rather quickly from \cref{thm_dynamical_MVT_fg_sue}.
-Indeed, after reducing to the case when $b$ is completely multiplicative\footnote{ To show that finitely generated multiplicative functions possess a mean value, it suffices to prove the statement for completely multiplicative functions only.
-Given a multiplicative function $b\colon\N\to\C$ there exists a unique completely multiplicative function $b^*\colon\N\to\C$ with the property that $b(p)=b^*(p)$ for all $p\in\P$.
-Let $E$ be the set of all natural numbers $n$ with the property that every prime appearing in the prime factorization of $n$ appears with multiplicity at least $2$.
-Then
+A renowned result of Wirsing \cite{Wirsing61, Wirsing67}, which confirmed a longstanding conjecture (see\ \cite[Problem 9 on pp.\ 293--294]{Erdos57}), states that any multiplicative function taking only the values $-1$ and $1$ has a mean value (cf.\ also \cite{Hildebrand86c}).
+This result is often referred to as Wirsing's mean value theorem.
+A natural extension thereof, which follows from the more general mean value theorem of \Halasz{} \cite{Halasz68}, asserts that actually any bounded and finitely generated multiplicative function has a mean value.
+This result can be recovered from \cref{thm_dynamical_MVT_fg_sue} by considering multiplicative rotations $z\mapsto b(n)z$ defined in \cref{ex_2}, part \ref{remark_itm_2}.
+Although the derivation is not too complicated, we defer the details to \cref{sec_applications_of_thm_B} (see \cref{prop_fg_mult_fctn}).

-This formula implies that if $b^*$ has a mean value then so does $b$.}, the result follows straightway from \cref{thm_dynamical_MVT_fg_sue} applied to the multiplicative rotation $z\mapsto b(n)z$ on the unit circle $ S^1$ (as defined in \cref{ex_2}, part \ref{remark_itm_2}), since rotation by $b$ is finitely generated (in the sense of \cref{def_fg_sue}) and can be made to be strongly uniquely ergodic\footnote{Although it is not true that any multiplicative rotation $z\mapsto b(n)z$ on the unit circle $ S^1$ by a completely multiplicative $b\colon\N\to S^1$ is strongly uniquely ergodic, it becomes true after potentially changing the value of $b$ on a ``small'' set of primes, i.e., a set $P\subset\P$ satisfying $\sum_{p\in P}1/p<\infty$.
-Changing $b$ on such a set of primes does not affect whether $b$ possesses a mean value.}.